 50 things to do this weekend in Connecticut, May 5-7

-Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Bunk down among the sharks, fish and other creatures during a Family Sleepover at The Maritime Aquarium at Norwalk on Friday.
+Find out more.

 Add your comments below